First recorded by The Erroll Garner Trio (1954).

 From the wiki: “‘Misty’ was written by Errol Garner in 1954 and first recorded for his 1955 album Contrasts.
 The song was later paired with lyrics by Johnny Burke and became the signature song of Johnny Mathis.
 Garner’s recording was inducted into the Grammy Hall of Fame in 1991; Mathis’s version of the song was inducted in 2002.
-The 1975 Country-fied version by Ray Stevens won a Grammy in the category of Music Arrangement of the Year.
+The 1975 country-fied version by Ray Stevens, which peaked at #14 on the Billboard Hot 100 and #3 on the Country Singles chart, won a Grammy in the category of Music Arrangement of the Year.

 First recorded (in an uptempo arrangement) by The Beatles (1964).

 Hit versions by The Beatles (US #12 1964), Esther Phillips (US #54/R&B #11 1965), The Vibrations (US #118/R&B #47 1966).